Mythology Baby Names Fit for a Goddess or Titan

 Lorelei is a girl’s name of German origin, meaning “alluring temptress.”
 Lorelei in German mythology is a beautiful distraught maiden who threw herself into the Rhine river over a faithless lover and was transformed into a siren who lured fishermen to destruction.

-Similar names: Adrasteia, Lachesis, Jocasta
+Similar names: Jocasta

 Maeve

 Maeve is a girl’s name of Irish origin, meaning “intoxicating.”
-In Celtic mythology, Maeve is an evil war goddess that is the queen of Connaught.
+In Celtic mythology, Maeve is an evil war goddess who is the queen of Connaught.
 She is often depicted wearing a red cloak and carrying a flaming spear.
 She is also known as Mab, queen of the fairies.

-Similar names: Maia, Melaina, Melete
+Similar names: Maia

 Medea